Rosuav/StellarisHackery/README.md

   - Otherwise, it's the number of other empires that have to band together to outvote you.
   - Show dominance as "out of N" where N is number of galcom members
   - What happens if you call in favours?
 How will that change your dominance?
 Can I even see that?

+To monitor the logs for errors and the log="" trigger:

+    tail -F ~/.local/share/Paradox Interactive/Stellaris/logs/{error,game}.log